analogdevicesinc/nvidia/README.md

 `sudo apt install build-essential libgtk-3-dev`

-Make sure that you have included the CUDA Toolkit when flashing the board, and that the [`nvargus-daemon`][nvargus-daemon] is turned on.
+Make sure that you have included the CUDA Toolkit when flashing the board, and that the [`nvargus-daemon`](#nvargus-daemon) is turned on.

 Then, clone and build the project using the following commands.